The Thames Valley Circuit is a mixed, diverse, multi-ethnic circuit with 10 churches set along the Thames Valley corridor comprising three towns:

 - Create mutually dependent ministries rooted in church communities which are participatory, pioneering and contextual.

-Rev Sonia Hicks is the Circuit's Superintendent Minister, and she with four additional ministers — three presbyters and a deacon — comprise the Circuit Staff.
-The four presbyters look after the churches and members of the circuit, with the deacon concentrating his efforts on outreach in the community, in the Chalvey and Manor Park areas of Slough and other parts of the circuit.
+Rev Vicci Davidson is the Circuit's Superintendent Minister, and she two other presbyters, and a deacon comprise the Circuit Staff.
+They look after the churches and members of the circuit.

 Several other ministers — supernumeraries or ministers not in circuit appointment — also reside in the circuit.